 Category: Farmers

 EUCORD uses a double-entry accounting system.
-The booking are done locally and then controlled at the HQ level.
-They are then outsourced to a specialized accounting firm based in Leuven (Belgium) called “The Klein Prins” specialized in NGO accounting.
-EUCORD books are managed by a system in the cloud called WINGS software.
+The bookings are done locally and controlled at the HQ level.
+They are then outsourced to a specialized accounting firm based in Leuven (Belgium) called “De Kleine Prins” specialized in NGO accounting.
+EUCORD books are managed by a cloud-based system called WINGS.
+EUCORD’s accounts are audited in detail by VRC auditors, member of the Kreston International Group.
+Accountants and staff in country are selected trough a thorough selection process.